micronaut-projects/micronaut-data/README.md

 * *No Reflection or Runtime Proxies* - Predator uses no reflection or runtime proxies, resulting in better performance, smaller stack traces and reduced memory consumption due to a complete lack of reflection caches (Note that the backing implementation, for example Hibernate, may use reflection).
 * *Type Safety* - Predator will actively check at compile time that a repository method can be implemented and fail compilation if it cannot.

+See also the [Predator Announcement](https://objectcomputing.com/news/2019/07/18/unleashing-predator-precomputed-data-repositories) for details about how and why Predator was built.

 ## Documentation

 <!--- See the [Documentation](https://micronaut-projects.github.io/micronaut-grpc/latest/guide) for more information. -->